 - 11.1 The School will always follow statutory guidance in determining levels of competency to lead. - 11.2 For Category A activities with very low risk, any suitable member of the School staff may lead the visit.
-All permanent members of the School teaching staff will be deemed competent.
-Newly qualified teachers or other new staff will need to seek guidance from the EVC. - 11.3 For Category B activities involving some higher risk activities, the leader will need to have been specifically inducted in the activity or location by a suitably qualified or experienced leader.
+All permanent members of the School teaching staff will be deemed competent, as well as appropriate members of support staff.
+Unqualified teachers, first year Early Career Teachers, trainees, or other new staff will need to seek guidance from the EVC. - 11.3 For Category B activities involving some higher risk activities, the leader will need to have been specifically inducted in the activity or location by a suitably qualified or experienced leader.
 Category A and B visits will cover the majority of off-site activities. - 11.4 Category C activities are extremely rare and require the direct approval of the Headmaster.
 Outside providers must be checked for all relevant licencing and risk assessments.
-In the UK, Category C activities must be licensed by the Adventure Activities Licensing Service (AALS).
-The leader will need to have attended a recognised course of training or recorded relevant experience, or have his/her competence assessed by an appropriate technical adviser, depending on the activity.
+In the UK, Category C activities must be licensed by the Adventure

+Activities Licensing Service (AALS).
+The activity leader will need to have attended a recognised course of training or recorded relevant experience, or have his/her competence assessed by an appropriate technical adviser, depending on the activity.